malotor/ecommerce/README.md

 x User can remove a product from the cart by its reference

-User can see total cost from products in his cart
+x User can see total cost from products in his cart

 Administrator can assign a tax percentage to products